Sunday, September 27, 2009

 The ability to make an assessment of her environment in response to an experience probably helped my neanderthal ancestor find the foods that were nutritious and avoid hazards like sinkholes and crevasses.
 The better she could discern friend from foe and safe plant from toxic, the more chance her genes had to pass on to the next generation.

 Susan sees the sky through the tips of the forest.
+Here it's the verticality of the tree trunks.
 Genetic evolution is very slow, occurring over millions of years with an occasional accidental spurt.
 By contrast, the evolution of our society moves quickly -- perhaps at a break-neck pace.

 The way we talk, how we organize ourselves in groups, the approaches we make to decisions, what political parties we belong to and so forth, are plastic and can change many times within a single generation.
 (Because these changes occur so quickly scientists might even wonder what elements of social behavior have primitive importance or influence the behavior of subsequent generations.)